ElijahAgunbiade/Portfolio/README.md

 **Fiber Sales Agent (_December 2021 - December 2023_)**
 - Recognized to break the sale record for a first-time agent's first month sale number in the first month.
-- Increased district sale by 30%.
+- Increased district fiber sale by 30% by analyzing and reaching out to neighborhoods with the worst overrall internet package, customer experience, and product experience.

 ## Education